SPIDeRS: Structured Polarization for Invisible Depth and Reflectance Sensing: Structured Polarization

 To decode the projected AoLP patterns from its polarimetric reflection by the target object surface, let us consider how surface reflection modulates the polarization state of incident light.
 Several polarimetric Bidirectional Reflectance Distribution Function (pBRDF) models that represent both specular and diffuse reflections have been proposed~\cite{Baek2018SimultaneousAO,kondo2020accurate,hwang2022sparse,ichikawa2023fresnel}.

 Polarimetric specular reflection is derived from Fresnel reflection on mirror microfacets.
-Baek \etal~\cite{Baek2018SimultaneousAO} simplify the polarimetric specular reflection, assuming a coaxial projector-camera setup.
+Baek \etal~\cite{Baek2018SimultaneousAO} simplify the polarimetric specular reflection, assuming a co-axial projector-camera setup.
 The simplified polarimetric specular reflection can be expressed with a Mueller matrix

 where $\mathrm{diag}(1,1,-1,-1)$ is a diagonal matrix and $c_s$ is a radiometric specular term that represents the shading and specular BRDF.
-As we use the nearly coaxial setup, we can use \cref{eq:polarimetric specular reflection}.
 Since single scattering represents similar polarimetric behavior~\cite{hwang2022sparse}, we can incorporate it into \cref{eq:polarimetric specular reflection} by extending $c_s$ to the sum of the radiometric terms of the specular reflection and single scattering.

+Specular reflection for a co-axial projector-camera retains the incident polarization state and is desirable for decoding polarization patterns.
+For depth triangulation, however, the projector-camera system needs parallax, which causes change in the polarimetric state of specular reflection.
+Fortunately, when the discrepancy of the viewing and lighting directions is less than $20^\circ$, AoLP rotation by specular reflection is theoretically less than $1.2^\circ$ and thus \cref{eq:polarimetric specular reflection} holds.
+We strike this balance by locating the camera and the projector at a distance from the target surface and with enough distance from each other for triangulation.

 Polarimetric diffuse reflection is derived from Fresnel transmission on a mirror macrofacet or microfacet.
 The transmitted light is depolarized through subsurface scattering and polarized again by re-transmission.
 The Mueller matrix of diffuse reflection becomes